Texas Court Records

 Online, divorce and other vital information can be found through the Texas Vital Statistics verification website or through the Report of Divorce or Annulment Indexes at the Texas Department of Health and Human Services website.
 Dockets for child court can be acquired through Texas Courts Online Child Protection Court Docket webpage.

-Each requests for Family Court records typically includes the following information:
+Each request for Family Court records typically includes the following information:

 Both government websites and organizations may offer divorce and marriage records.
 Similarly, third party public record websites can also provide these types of records.
 But because third party organizations are not operated or sponsored by the government, record availability may vary.
 Further, marriage and divorce records are considered highly private and are often sealed, meaning availability of these types of records cannot be guaranteed.